shincyshnz/MoviesCloneApp/README.md

 # MoviesClone App

-This is a Simple Movie Search Application using TMDB Movie API.
+This is a Movie Search Application using TMDB Movie API.
 User is authenticated using email and password(test for both).
 If user is authenticated redirected to homepage, else validation messages are displayed

 ## Features